StevenTammen/bibledocs.org/content/verse-by-verse-studies/romans/romans-2/romans-2-12-16-wait-are-gentiles-held-to-looser-standards-and-excused-due-to-their-ignorance-of-the-law/_index.md

 The KJV and NKJV take the digression as verses 13-15.
 This is what I personally agree with.
 Some other translations (e.g., NIV11) do not include verse 13 in what they set apart with parentheses, but just verses 14-15.
 Other translations yet (e.g., NASB95, NLT, ESV) don't even use parentheses it all, which I personally find suboptimal because it makes it a lot harder to "get" that there is a digression here.
 Since I believe that failing to set it apart in any way makes proper interpretation more difficult, I like this translation decision the least by far.

-Verses 12, 13, and 14 all begin with *gar* ([γὰρ](https://www.blueletterbible.org/lexicon/g1063/esv/mgnt/0-1/), a Greek particle that we translate as "for."
+Verses 12, 13, and 14 all begin with *gar* ([γὰρ](https://www.blueletterbible.org/lexicon/g1063/esv/mgnt/0-1/), a Greek particle that we typically translate as "for".
 It is used a lot in Greek to introduce more information, in order to explain what was just said.

 Verse 12 is explaining exactly how God is impartial (verse 11), which is straightforward enough.
 By way of contrast, the topic transition to verse 13 is difficult to understand without properly understanding verse 12 (which I explain more fully below)---basically, Paul is weighing in against the school of thought that elevated the Jews just/only because they had the Law, and he is using that to support what he said in verse 12 (that the Law will judge those under it---which is everybody, positionally... but the critical point is that the Jews are included too).
 And then verse 14 gives more information about Gentiles following the Law by nature, helping explain and clarify what Paul meant by "doers of the Law" in verse 13.
-Those are more or less the "sense of the γὰρ's."
+Those are more or less the "sense of the γὰρ's".

 Whether you take verse 13 as part of the digression mostly hinges on whether you see it as an integral part of what verse 12 says, or whether you see it as grouped more with the statements of verses 14-15.
 Personally, it seems very obvious to me that it goes more with verses 14-15, which is why I view it as part of the digression.
 I will say that the logic "works" if you exclude it from the digression, as the prepositional phrase of verse 16 (ἐν ἡμέρᾳ ὅτε κρίνει ὁ θεὸς τὰ κρυπτὰ τῶν ἀνθρώπων κατὰ τὸ εὐαγγέλιόν μου διὰ Χριστοῦ Ἰησοῦ -- "on that day when, according to my gospel, God judges the secrets of men by Christ Jesus") works with the δικαιωθήσονται (future passive) in verse 13 just about as well as it does with the ἀπολοῦνται (future middle) and κριθήσονται (future passive) in verse 12.
 So textually speaking, taking things that way is not impossible.
 I just view it as less likely.

-In any case, it honestly doesn't change the meaning that much one way or the other.
+In any case, it honestly doesn't change the meaning all that much one way or the other.
 The really important thing, in my opinion, is to make it clear that Paul digresses here before getting back to his point in verse 16.
-One does that when translating by setting apart the digression (be it three verses or two verses you have decided upon) with parentheses.
+One does that when translating by setting apart the digression (regardless if you have decided it is three verses, or only two verses) with parentheses.
 {{% /technical-discussion %}}

 #### If Paul were saying ignorance were an excuse in Romans 2:12, we'd expect verses 13-15 to be a digression about how morality is somehow conditioned by personal knowledge {#if-paul-were-saying-ignorance-were-an-excuse-in-romans-2-12-we-d-expect-verses-13-15-to-be-a-digression-about-how-morality-is-somehow-conditioned-by-personal-knowledge}

 If one remembers that the epistles were circulated throughout the Mediterranean among the churches, *and read through as letters in a way that we often fail to do in the present*, then the words Paul spoke about natural revelation in Romans 1:18ff. were perhaps only a minute past in the minds of those listening to the letter being read.
 (Most people in antiquity were illiterate, so the letters would be read out loud to the group by a single individual who could read).
 Those past verses already make it *very* clear that no humans can ever use ignorance as an excuse, and nobody reading the letter through like this would forget that those past verses were there just before this present passage.

-That notwithstanding, if Paul *were* to be making this point about ignorance being an excuse in verse 12, then we would expect the direction he took in verses 13-15 to focus on matters relating to such.
+That notwithstanding, if Paul *were* to be making such a point about ignorance being an excuse in verse 12, then we would expect the direction he took in verses 13-15 to focus on matters relating to such.
 In actuality, Paul does talk about Gentiles, but rather than arguing that Gentiles under the grip of sin are in some way excused from it due to ignorance, he discusses those Gentiles that end up doing the things required by the Law simply by following their consciences.
 Put simply, the points that Paul makes here (namely, that it is obeying not hearing that matters in God's eyes, that the human conscience leads all humans to follow the Law implicitly if they listen to it) *do not* at all support taking verse 12 as saying that ignorance is some sort of excuse.
+Quite the opposite, actually.

 ### OK, so what *is* verse 12 getting at then? {#ok-so-what-is-verse-12-getting-at-then}